 Meet our goat friends

-The first barn you see belongs to Jingles and KC, two of our youngest and most spirited goats.
+The first barn you see belongs to Jingles, KC, and little Opie, three of our youngest and most spirited goats.
+Jingles and KC are pictured above.

 KC was found shivering under a carport during a rainstorm.
-When no family came forward, she became part of our herd.
-We were looking for a friend for Jingles and KC came at the perfect time.
-Her name, short for Karma Chaos, fits perfectly.
+When no family came forward, she became part of our herd and the perfect companion for Jingles.
+Her name, short for Karma Chaos, suits her well.
 It was karma that she found us, and chaos to suddenly have two baby goats in Trina’s house.
-KC is mischievous and full of energy, once even jumping onto Trina’s dining room table.
-Together, these two are learning side by side, proving that friendship makes every challenge easier.
+KC is playful, mischievous, and full of energy.

 Meet Bob our friendly ambassador.
 Bob is a sweetheart who came when his family could no longer care for him.
 They asked us to promise he would always get a kiss on the nose, and we keep that promise every day.
 He loves company and basking in the sun.

 This is Boo Boo, our tallest goat.
-Boo Boo is an Alpine goat who spent his early life tied to a tree.
+Boo Boo is an Alpine goat who spent six years of his life tied to a tree.
 That lonely existence is behind him now.
 Here he stretches his long neck, grazes freely, and enjoys attention until he decides he has had enough.
-He’s a goat that knows what he does and does not want in life.
+He’s a goat that knows what he wants in life!

 This is Juno.
 Juno was born here after his mother Ariel was rescued from neglect.
 He has only ever known love and security.
 Curious and playful, he often gets himself into mischief.
 His painted horns are proof of his adventurous nature, helping to clue us into the farm project he has inspected.